-Camp: The above table indicates the minimum first aid cover required for camps.
+Camp: The First Aid Provision Matrix table indicates the minimum first aid cover required for camps.
 Additional first aid cover may be required depending on the activities organised during camp.
 24 hour cover is required for residential camps/activities.

 APPENDIX A2 - VETERINARY PROVISION MATRIX